rrich360/Apache2.4-PHP7-MySQL-phpMyAdmin-manual-configuration/README.md

 Unpack the Apache files (archive httpd-2.4.25-win64-VC14.zip) to the C:\Server\bin\ directory (we are interested only in the Apache24 folder):

-PICTURE
+- PICTURE

-After unpacking, go to the “c:\Server\bin\Apache24\conf\” folder and open the “httpd.conf”  file with any text editor.
+3.1--> After unpacking, go to the “c:\Server\bin\Apache24\conf\” folder and open the “httpd.conf”  file with any text editor.

-3.1-->Replace:
+Replace:

 Define SRVROOT "c:/Server/bin/Apache24 ”